 The DPIA is a tool that can be used to help organisations identify and assess the risks associated with a specific project or initiative.
 It is important to note that a DPIA is not a static document, but rather a living document that should be updated as the project or initiative evolves.

 The DPIA should be carried out at the beginning of a project or initiative, and should be revisited on a regular basis.
 It should be seen as an ongoing process, rather than a one-time exercise.

 The GDPR requires that a DPIA be carried out when data processing is likely to result in a high risk to the rights and freedoms of individuals.
 This includes processing that is likely to result in a risk of physical or psychological harm, or a risk of discrimination, exclusion, or other adverse consequences.

-Data protection officer A Data protection officer is a person who is responsible for ensuring that an organization's data is protected from unauthorized access or disclosure.
-They are often responsible for developing and implementing policies and procedures to safeguard data, as well as overseeing the organization's compliance with data protection laws and regulations (DPO)
+Data protection officer A Data protection officer is a person who is responsible for ensuring that an organisation's data is protected from unauthorised access or disclosure.
+They are often responsible for developing and implementing policies and procedures to safeguard data, as well as overseeing the organisation's compliance with data protection laws and regulations (DPO)

 The Data Retention Directive The Data Retention Directive is a directive of the European Union that requires member states to retain data for law enforcement and national security purposes.
 The directive was first introduced in 2006 and was subsequently amended in 2009.
 It requires member states to retain data for a minimum of six months and a maximum of two years.
 The data that must be retained includes communications data, traffic data, and location data.

 Data subject The data subject is the person in question whose personal data is collected, held or processed.